 Section V: Material Aspects of Relationships with Venues

 When we route orders, we may receive payment for order flow, a standard industry practice where brokerage firms receive a small per-share rebate when an order is executed or a share of the market makers or market centers revenue for processing those orders.
 In addition, we may also receive compensation that is not directly related to specific per-share amounts from market centers but based instead on the overall quantity and/or type of order flow presented to the market center.
 We monitor executions regularly to ensure that all orders are executed at prices equal to or better than the displayed applicable national best bid/offer price.

 KCG Americas, LLC

 Folio Investments, Inc. receives payment from KCG Americas for directing order flow to KCG Americas.
 Payment is variable based on the size and spread in the security at the time of order execution.
 Payment is reduced or eliminated on price improved orders.
-Payments received from KCG Americas averaged less than $0.002 per share for the first quarter of 2017.
+Payments received from KCG Americas averaged less than $0.002 per share for the second quarter of 2017.

 Citadel Execution Services

 Folio Investments, Inc. receives payment from Citadel Execution Services for directing order flow to Citadel Execution Services.
 Payment is variable based on the execution price of the security at the time of order execution.
-Payments received from Citadel Execution Services averaged less than $0.002 per share for the first quarter of 2017.
+Payments received from Citadel Execution Services averaged less than $0.002 per share for the second quarter of 2017.